Gaetz withdraws as Trump's pick for attorney general, averting confirmation battle in the Senate

 Gaetz did win reelection in November for the new Congress, which convenes Jan.
 3, 2025.
 But it’s unclear whether he would take office.
 There are plans for a special election in Florida for his seat.

+In his Nov.
+13 resignation letter to House Speaker Mike Johnson, R-La., Gaetz said, “I hereby resign, as United States Representatives for Florida’s First Congressional District, effective immediately, and I do not intend to take the oath of office for the same office in the 119th Congress, to pursue the position of Attorney General in the Trump Administration.”

+He transmitted a similar letter to Gov. Ron DeSantis, R-Fla., as the state launched a special election process to fill the vacancy.

-Associated Press writers Michelle L. Price, Lisa Mascaro and Adriana Gomez Licon contributed to this report.
+Associated Press writers Michelle L. Price, Lisa Mascaro, Mary Clare Jalonick, and Adriana Gomez Licon contributed to this report.

 Credit: AP